akmur/alex-11ty/posts/2019-02-21-an-introduction-to-redux.md

 ## Conclusions {#conclusions}

-I know there are many moving parts involved, but Redux seems like a great solution and it&#8217;s probably here to stay.
+I know there are many moving parts involved, but Redux seems like a great solution and it's probably here to stay.
 What I generally like to do is to avoid almost completely the usage of component-level state, except for small UI-related information (e.g. show/hide a menu), and use Redux for everything else, with the advantage that important global state is available from anywhere in the App, I just need to &#8220;connect&#8221; to the redux store.

 There is surely much more to it than what is in this guide, and I am probably just scratching the surface here, but hopefully this will be enough to get you started.